Introduction to Idealstan

 [1] "Now on model 1"

-[1] "Processing posterior replications for 23352 scores using all posterior samples out of a total of 2000 samples."
+[1] "Processing posterior replications for 23352 scores using 100 posterior samples out of a total of 2000 samples."

 [1] "Adding in hierarchical covariates values to the time-varying person scores."